owensam/dansomconsultancy.org/README.md

 reference.

 GeoRestriction is commented out in the CloudFront configuration in the app.yaml.
-If you are sharing with friends and family in a specific geographic area, this is a slight improvement to security and cost reduction.
+If you are sharing with Clients in a specific geographic area, this is a slight improvement to security and cost reduction.
 The US is provided as an example, but additional countries can be added to a (whitelist/blacklist) based on their two letter ISO 3166-1 alpha-2 country code.